1987–88 Detroit Red Wings season

 The 1987–88 Detroit Red Wings season was the Red Wings' 56th season, the franchise's 62nd.

-Coached by Jacques Demers, the team compiled a record of 41-28-11 for 93 points, to finish first place in the Norris Division at the end of the regular season for the first time ever.
-The Red Wings were the only team in their division to have a winning record that season.
-In the playoffs, they won their Norris Division Semifinal series 4–2 over the Toronto Maple Leafs, and followed that with a 5 game win over the St. Louis Blues in the Norris Division Final.
-In the Campbell Conference Final, the Red Wings ran out of magic as they lost in five games to the eventual Stanley Cup champion Edmonton Oilers.
+Coached by Jacques Demers, the team compiled a record of 41–28–11 for 93 points, to finish first place in the Norris Division at the end of the regular season for the first time since 1965, and earned their first winning season since 1973.
+Luckily for them, the division was weak that year; they were the only team in their division to have a winning record that season.
+In the playoffs, they won their Norris Division Semifinal series 4–2 over the Toronto Maple Leafs, and they followed that with a 5-game win over the St. Louis Blues in the Norris Division Final.
+As was the case in the previous season, they lost in the conference final to the eventual Stanley Cup champion Edmonton Oilers in five games.